PopovEvgeniy/blackice/readme.txt

 Some remarks about encryption and decryption.

 An encrypted file is twice the size of the original file.
 A decrypted file has a normal size.
-An output file will be created before starting the encryption or decryption process.
+The output file will be created if needed.

 The password limitation.